nginrsw/nginr-init-project/nginr-guide-en.md

     {
       "label": "nginr",
       "type": "shell",
-      "command": "${HOME}/PATH/TO/nginr", // Replace PATH/TO with the actual location of nginr "args": [
+      "command": "${HOME}/PATH/TO/nginr", // Replace PATH/TO with your actual nginr path "args": [
         "${file}"
       ],